Over $960,000 provided to 107 projects in 58 communities across B.C.

-VANCOUVER – The Pacific Salmon Foundation today announced $1.24 million in grants to 118 projects in more than 70 communities across British Columbia.
-The total value of the projects including volunteer time and community fundraising is more than $13.2 million.
+VANCOUVER – The Pacific Salmon Foundation today announced its 2017 Community Salmon Program grants, with a total of $960,580 given out to 107 projects in 58 communities across British Columbia.
+The total value of the projects including volunteer time and community fundraising is more than $7.4 million.
 The Foundation’s Community Salmon Program supports habitat stewardship, Pacific salmon enhancement and watershed education, and is funded in-part with sales of the federal government’s Salmon Conservation Stamp.

 The Foundation’s Community Salmon Program supports community groups, volunteers and First Nations across the province.
 All give countless hours each year to monitor watersheds, develop and implement habitat rehabilitation projects, and educate communities about the conservation and protection of salmon.
 The program requires grantees to find matching funds for projects.
 On average, grantees raise an additional six dollars for every dollar they receive through additional fundraising for donations of in-kind and money at the community level.